Welcome to today's edition of the Rush 24-7 podcast.

 Either way, it is they who are disrespecting us.

-I think she's up in New Hampshire, and she really loses it, talking about how it's patriotic to dissent in the face of power, dissent from presidents in power.
+And she really loses it talking about how it's patriotic to dissent in the face of power, dissent from presidents in power.

-So my dream would be that I could wave a magic wand, and that the first attitude every American would have whenever any politician proposes something is suspicion and curiosity.
+So my dream would be that I could wave a magic wand and that the first attitude every American would have whenever any politician proposes something is suspicion and curiosity.

 Why?